 - Fats should be included in every small meal because fat combined with carbs gives your body a slow and steady burn of nutrients.
 You won’t hit a wall as quickly if you add fat to your meal.

-- In higher altitude, cut back fat consumption because fat requires oxygen to oxidize their components.
+- In higher altitudes, cut back fat consumption because fat requires oxygen to oxidize its components.
 High fat intake increases the risk of altitude illness.

 - Protein is necessary for the building and repair of body tissues.
 It regulates body processes such as water balance, transporting nutrients, and making muscles work better.
 Proteins also aid in preventing the body from becoming easily fatigued by producing stamina and energy.

 You can calculate your body’s protein needs with this formula: Weight in pounds divided by 2.2 = weight in kg.
 Multiply weight in kg X o.8-1.8 and this will tell you how many grams of protein must be consumed.

 What is the perfect food, you may ask?
 Good Old Raisins and Peanuts, or Gorp for short.
 The Native American Indians had survived many harsh winters and lived off the land well before we brought our refrigerators and local markets.
 They ate berries and nuts because this is the perfect mixture of all three components your body needs to survive.

 The berries or fruit provide essential carbs and nuts give your body the fats and proteins for sustained energy and strength.
 If you find yourself on the go and have to carry your food with you this is one of the best food sources available.
 I also recommend M&Ms even though I am pretty certain the Indians didn’t have access to them.
 They are a source of simple carbohydrates and they are delicious, too!